 “Nothing useless can be truly beautiful” – William Morris

-Since an online presence is now pretty much a given for every type of business, the answer to the question ‘Why?’ is likely to be ‘That’s a very stupid question’.
+Since an online presence is now pretty much a given for every type of business, the answer to the question ‘Why does a business need a website?’ is likely to be ‘That’s a very stupid question’.
 We’re not in the habit of basing our blog posts around very stupid questions, however, so perhaps we should explain.

 Because we’re here to tell you that you simply shouldn’t trust a design agency with the creation of your website.

 Lots of very good people work in design agencies, and they produce lots of exceptional work.
 But we stand by what we say, and one of the reasons we’re so convinced of our stance on design agencies and websites is that we spend a fair amount of our time performing rescue and resuscitation on websites belonging to businesses that did put themselves in the hands of a team focused purely on design.

 What we tend to find, when we’re working on websites like these, is that we’re having the same conversations with our clients over and over again.
 Yes, the website looks contemporary, and slick and stylish and all the other words their agency promised to deliver; but they've come to us to work some kind of magic on it because, in the simplest terms, it actually doesn’t deliver.

 And this brings us back to the ‘why’ question we asked at the start of this post.
 ‘Why do you want a new or improved website?’ is simply another way of asking what you expect it to deliver for your business.